 - BBC News World

-Remember, you can receive notifications from BBC News Mundo.
-Download and activate the latest version of our app so you don’t miss our best content.
+You can now receive push notifications from BBC News Mundo.
+Download and activate the new version of our app so you don’t miss our best content.